Conjugacy theorems for loop reductive group schemes and Lie algebras: AD and MAD subalgebras

-A maximal AD subalgebra of $\gg,$ namely one which is not properly included in any other AD subalgebra of $\gg$ is called a MAD of $\gg.$\footnote{It is not difficult to see that any such $\mathfrak{m}$ is necessarily abelian, so AD can be thought as shorthand for abelian $k$--diagonalizable or ad $k$--diagonalizable.}
+A subalgebra $\mathfrak{m}$ of the $k$-Lie algebra $\gg$ is called an AD {\it subalgebra} if the adjoint action of each element $x \in \mathfrak{m}$ on $\gg$ is $k$--diagonalizable, i.e. $\gg$ admits a $k$--basis consisting of eigenvectors of $\text{\rm ad}_{\gg}(x).$ A maximal AD subalgebra of $\gg,$ namely one which is not properly included in any other AD subalgebra of $\gg$ is called a MAD subalgebra of $\gg.$\footnote{It is not difficult to see that any such $\mathfrak{m}$ is necessarily abelian, so AD can be thought as shorthand for abelian $k$--diagonalizable or ad $k$--diagonalizable.}